ranma42/TigerOnVBox/README.md

-# Install MacOS X 10.4 Tiger i386 on VirtualBox
+# Install Mac OS X 10.4 Tiger i386 on VirtualBox

 ## Prerequisites
 This guide assumes that you have:
-- a MacOS X host environment, running VirtualBox on an Intel Mac
+- a Mac OS X host environment, running VirtualBox on an Intel Mac
-- an universal or i386 install image or disk for MacOS X 10.4 Tiger
+- a universal or i386 install image or disk for Mac OS X 10.4 Tiger

 The environment of the example installation procedure was:
  - MacBook Pro (Retina, 15-inch, Mid 2014)